Did You Think to Pray (song): Background and content

 Under the supervision and guidance of Jack Clement, Charley Pride became country music's first commercially successful African-American recording artist.
 By the early 1970s, he had several number one hits and released several studio albums.
 In 1971, he would release his first album of gospel music, which would include the song, "Did You Think to Pray."
-The song was composed by Ben Peters.
 The song was recorded on February 2, 1971 at the RCA Victor Studio.
 Two additional gospel songs were recorded during the same session.
 Jack Clement would serve as producer for the song.

 Release and reception

 "Did You Think to Pray" was released as a single via RCA Victor Records in April 1971.
 It was Pride's sixteenth single released in his music career.
 Its B-side, "Let Me Live," became the bigger hit at radio, climbing to number 21 on the country chart in 1971.
 The A-side spent only one week on the Billboard Hot Country Songs chart and peaked at number 70 on the list in April 1971.
 It was later released on Pride's 1971 gospel album of the same name.